 MAC Solutions to host a conference on strategies to design resilient control and manufacturing systems into the new decade

-Industrial Data Communication and IoT specialist MAC Solutions will host the ‘Connect Secure Analyse’ Conference at Villa Park on 18th March 2020.
+Industrial Data Communication and IoT specialist MAC Solutions will host the ‘Connect Secure Analyse’ Conference at Villa Park originally on 18th March 2020, will now be taking place on July 2nd.
 The event will provide delegates with critical information, advice and guidance on how they can design their production systems by creating secure, high performance OT (operational technology) networks for their automation assets.

 The conference is targeted at Control System, Manufacturing IT and Cyber Engineers who design resilient systems for this new reality: